 A Most Dangerous Woman is the recipient of a Pilgrim Fund development grant and has received readings at Primary Stages, The Vineyard Playhouse in Martha's Vineyard, The Dramatists Guild and Nuneaton Town Hall in England.
 Her one-act play Missing was produced at Boston Playwrights Theatre and the Barrow Group in New York City, and was recently published by Smith and Kraus.
 Prior to writing plays, Tempelsman worked for the Wall Street Journal and she is the author of the parenting guide "Child-Wise."
 Her writing has appeared in The New York Times, The Boston Globe, The Vineyard Gazette and Coastal Living.

+Casting and creative team will be announced at a later date.
 The Shakespeare Theatre of New Jersey's Main Stage, the 308-seat F.M.
 Kirby Shakespeare Theatre, is at 36 Madison Avenue (Route 124) at Lancaster Road (on the Drew University campus) in Madison, NJ.

 For more information, or to purchase tickets, visit ShakespeareNJ.org.